South Florida CEOs participate in Habitat for Humanity’s 3rd annual CEO Build in Pompano Beach

 POMPANO BEACH, FLA.
-(WSVN) - South Florida CEOs are rolling up their sleeves Saturday, to help hardworking families literally build toward their dreams of homeownership.
+(WSVN) - South Florida CEOs rolled up their sleeves this weekend to help hardworking families literally build toward their dreams of homeownership.

-It’s all part of Habitat for Humanity of Broward’s 3rd annual CEO Build.
+Their efforts in Pompano Beach on Saturday were part of Habitat for Humanity of Broward’s third annual CEO Build.

 “We have 40 or 50 top browsed CEOs out here donating $5,000 a piece, and spending their Saturday to help build a home,” said Keith Koenig, Chairman of City Furniture.